cda-group/arcon/execution-plane/README.md

 Requires Rust nightly (See current toolchain [here](rust-toolchain)).

+**NOTE: Codegen for the new Arc batch backend is not yet implemented.
+Which means that arcon_codegen and arcon_compiler is unusable until it is fixed.**

 * [`arcon`]: Crate containing the core execution engine
 * [`arcon_codegen`]: Code generation for Arcon
 * [`arcon_compiler`]: Backend compiler targeting Arcon